An interesting 18th-century map of the United States, published by J. Wilkes in London in 1797.

 The map shows the United States in the decade after the American Revolution.

-To the North, Kentucky also appears, with an area reserved for Virginia Troops.
-West of Kentucky on the Missisissppi River, the N. Jersey Company is named, along with Wabash Company and Illinois Company above it, all part of the Land Schemes which helped open up the Ohio River Valley.
+West of Kentucky on the Mississippi River, the N. Jersey Company is named, along with Wabash Company and Illinois Company above it, all part of the Land Schemes which helped open up the Ohio River Valley.

 In modern Illinois, there is a reference to "Divided into 10 States by Resolve of Congress 1784."
 This is likely a reference to Thomas Jefferson's proposal for the region, which included the states of Sylvania, Michigania, Illinoia, Saratoga, Washington, Chersonesus, Assenisipia, Metropotamia, Polypotamia, and Pelisipia.